davxy/datawok-posts/posts/zk-proof.md

 +++
-title = "Zero-Knowledge Proofs" date = "2023-08-06"
+title = "The Evolution of Proof: A Journey through Zero-Knowledge" date = "2023-08-06" modified = "2023-12-22"
-modified = "2023-12-20"
-tags = ["cryptography", "zk-proof"] toc = true draft = true
+tags = ["cryptography", "mathematics", "zk-proof"] toc = true
 +++

-Version - v0.1.20

-## *Abstract*
+## Introduction

 Zero-Knowledge Proofs (ZKP) represent a fascinating and influential concept within the realm of cryptographic protocols.

 At a glance, a ZKP enables one party to demonstrate the correctness of a statement to another party without revealing any details beside the validity of